A Bright Future for the Church in America

 Sunday Mass attendance, as a rough and minimal indicator of the spiritual commitment of Catholics, dropped from large majorities of baptized Catholics (at 80%) to small minorities (at 20%).
 This 20% figure has held steady or fallen only slightly since the turn of the Millennium.
 Virtually all Catholics stopped going to Confession regularly, if at all.
 Married Catholics as a whole ceased to be open to having large families with numerous studies or surveys showing that almost all (perhaps up to 98%) actively rejected the Church's rich teaching regarding the transmission of life.
 Liturgical abuse abounded in ways too numerous to describe here.
 Once stalwart Church institutions, from grammar schools to virtually all colleges, ceased to be authentically Catholic.

-Additionally, powerful cultural forces outside of the Church contributed to its disintegration: the widespread acceptance of the sexual revolution; post-modern secular philosophies (largely atheistic if not antagonistic to religious belief); the explosion of substance abuse; consumerism; secular feminism; the ever-spreading sleaze in the entertainment industry; along with the rapid increase of a largely anti-religious government intrusion into every aspect of life (the most horrid example being the legalization of abortion via judicial fiat by the Supreme Court).
+Additionally, powerful cultural forces outside of the Church contributed to its disintegration: the widespread practice of the sexual revolution; post-modern secular philosophies (largely atheistic if not antagonistic to religious belief); the explosion of substance abuse; consumerism; secular feminism; the ever-spreading sleaze in the entertainment industry; the rise of the occult—along with the rapid increase of a largely anti-religious government intrusion into every aspect of life (the most horrid example being the legalization of abortion via judicial fiat by the Supreme Court) and the legal degradation of marriage itself.
 All these forces and more hammered away at the Church and her members.

 More recently, Dr. Taylor Marshall documented the purposeful, historical, and theological efforts to devastate the one, true faith in his bestselling book, Infiltration, the Plot to Destroy the Church from Within.

 In short, the Church hierarchy, her clergy (including most congregations of nuns, who administered and staffed a heretofore spectacularly successful alternative parochial school system), and virtually all of the laymen in the Catholic Church in our country failed to inculcate the one, true faith to tens of millions of souls comprising two generations of Catholics.
-This phenomenon was not limited to America, with the Canadian province of Quebec being the starkest example, transforming from one of the most homogenously Catholic societies in modern history to one of the least in less than a decade.
-European Catholicism had already been in decline before the 1960s.
+This phenomenon was not limited to America, with the Canadian province of Quebec being the starkest example, transforming from one of the most homogeneously Catholic societies in modern history to one of the least in less than a decade.
+European Catholicism had already been in rapid decline since World War II.
 In August 2011, Pope Benedict movingly acknowledged this tragedy by apologizing for "generations" of "cradle Catholics" who failed to receive the true Faith.

-For Catholics willing to ponder the reality of the devastation via the testimony of faithful whistleblowers in the heirarchy itself, such as Archbishop ViganĂ², the reign of Pope Francis has only served to confirm the corrupt rulership, false teachings, homosexual infiltration, cover-ups of abuse, and the generations-long roots of the "heresy of heresies," Modernism, permeating the worldwide Catholic Church.
+For Catholics willing to ponder the reality of the devastation via the testimony of faithful whistleblowers in the hierarchy itself, such as Archbishop Viganò, the reign of Pope Francis has only served to confirm the corrupt rulership, false teachings, homosexual infiltration, cover-ups of abuse, and the generations-long roots of the "heresy of heresies," Modernism, permeating the worldwide Catholic Church.

 The Tiny Remnant of Devout Catholic Families